 - Melt the chocolate in the microwave checking every 30 seconds and stirring until melted (about 2 minutes)

-- Beat cream cheese and butter on high until smooth then add melted chocolate and beat to combine well
+- Beat cream cheese on high until smooth then add melted chocolate and beat to combine well

 - Add the powdered sugar on low until smooth.